suixinsuo/olympus-protocol/docs/B2B/OlympusIndex.md

 [TOC]

 ### Introduction
 A cryptocurrency index is a vehicle that allows investors to mimic the investment returns of a basket of underlying tokens.
-This document walks you through the an customized template for an index created by the Olympus team.
+This document walks you through the customized template for an index created by the Olympus team.

 ### Constructor